A quickest detection problem with false negatives: Introduction

-Our paper is organised as follows.
-In Section \ref{sec:setting} we introduce the mathematical model in its optimal multiple stopping formulation, with a progressively enlarging filtration, and we describe the dynamics of the posterior process (which includes jumps).
-In Section \ref{sec:recursive}, we define a suitable recursive optimal stopping problem and we show the equivalence between the original optimal multiple stopping problem and the recursive one.
-In Section \ref{sec:solution} we obtain the explicit solution of the recursive problem via the solution of a free boundary problem with recursive boundary conditions at the free boundary.
-In Section \ref{sec:solQDP} we obtain the solution of the quickest detection problem with false negatives from the one for the recursive problem.
+Our paper is organized as follows.
+In Section~\ref{sec:setting} we introduce the mathematical model in its optimal multiple stopping formulation, with a progressively enlarging filtration, and we describe the dynamics of the posterior process (which includes jumps).
+In Section~\ref{sec:mainresults} we state our main result (Theorem~\ref{thm:main}) containing the explicit form of the value function of our problem and the optimal multiple stopping rule.
+In Section~\ref{sec:recursive}, we define a suitable recursive optimal stopping problem and we show the equivalence between the original optimal multiple stopping problem and the recursive one.
+In Section~\ref{sec:solution} we obtain the explicit solution of the recursive problem via the solution of a free boundary problem with recursive boundary conditions at the free boundary.
+In Section~\ref{sec:solQDP} we give the formal proof of our main result.
 We discuss properties of the optimal strategy and illustrate its dependence on various model parameters also with the support of a detailed numerical study.
-The paper is completed by a short technical Appendix.
+Section~\ref{sec:disc} contains a short discussion about possible generalizations of our model.
+The paper is completed by a technical Appendix.